 When the muscles of your neck spasm, there can be a broad range of contributing factors that lead up to the pain and loss of movement you’re experiencing.
 Sometimes, a muscle may spasm when trying to protect itself from overuse or instability.
 Muscles may also receive improper nerve signals causing them to spasm.
 Some of the most common reasons why this might be happening include:

-When you have a neck that is tight and painful due to muscle spasm, there is a wide range of care options available to you.
+When you are experiencing neck muscle spasms there is a wide range of care options available to you.
 Some options are great for short-term symptomatic relief, but the priority should be to address the underlying cause of the problem if there’s the hope of finding a lasting solution.
 If you are dealing with neck spasm, the following things might be recommended to you:

 OTC pain relievers can help to ease symptoms of neck spasms by temporarily reducing inflammation.

-spinal misalignments, particularly at the top of the neck where the segments are the most freely movable and prone to injury, can easily cause muscles to spasm.
+Spinal misalignments, particularly at the top of the neck where the segments are the most freely movable and prone to injury, can easily cause neck muscle spasms.

 When the atlas misaligns, the rest of the neck is forced into a stressed position to keep the head balanced and the eyes level.
-This can easily be the underlying cause for neck muscles that go into spasm and cause pain and reduced motion.
+This is a common reason for neck muscle spasms, pain and reduced motion.
 By gently and precisely realigning the atlas, patients who choose upper cervical chiropractic care typically see results that are effective and long-lasting.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.